chamithharshamal/GhostShare-Anonymous-File-Sharing-/supabase/STORAGE_SETUP.md

 # Supabase Storage Setup Guide

-This guide will help you set up the storage bucket and policies for GhostShare manually through the Supabase dashboard.
+This guide will help you set up the storage bucket and policies for ShadeDrop manually through the Supabase dashboard.

 ## Step 1: Create the Storage Bucket